elijaharhinful/pellicula/README.md

-# Movie Discovery App
+# Pellicula

-A full-stack web application that enables movie enthusiasts to search for movies, view detailed information, and manage personal favorite collections with secure user authentication.
+A web application that enables movie enthusiasts to search for movies, view detailed information, and manage personal favorite collections with secure user authentication.

 ## 🎬 Features